-Massachusetts passed the Domestic Violence Act that helps victims of domestic and sexual abuse to stay safe and receive appropriate accommodation from law enforcement agencies, healthcare professionals, and from employers.
+Massachusetts passed the Domestic Violence Act, which helps victims of domestic and sexual abuse stay safe and receive appropriate accommodation from law enforcement agencies and healthcare professionals — and from employers.

 What is the Massachusetts Domestic Violence Act?

-Employees who wish to take leave to care for themselves or an eligible family member should provide the employer adequate advance notice unless the employee or the family member of the employee face imminent danger.
-Unless an employer waives the requirement, an employee should exhaust personal leave or vacation balances prior to using the time off allowed under the Act.
+Employees who wish to take leave to care for themselves or an eligible family member should provide the employer adequate advance notice unless the employee (or a family member of the employee) faces imminent danger.
+Unless an employer waives the requirement, an employee should exhaust personal leave or vacation balances prior to using the time off allowed under the Massachusetts Domestic Violence Act.

 Will Massachusetts Release a Domestic Violence Leave Poster?

 The law does not yet require a poster for this law.

 However, an employer must provide notice to each employee of the rights and responsibilities provided by the act.
 GovDocs confirmed with the Deputy Chief and Special Counsel for Fair Labor Policy in the Fair Labor Division of the Massachusetts Attorney General’s Office the State is reviewing the act’s impact.